kvcarido/kvcarido/README.md

 ### 💫 Hello!
 I'm Kayleen

-NYC-based IT Manager exploring the world of data engineering.

-I have a deep curiosity about how data shapes society.
-I'm drawn to open source tools and concepts that streamline the data journey.
+First-gen Filipina, student of life and the ever-changing tech landscape.
+My curiosity about how data shapes our world keeps me eager to learn.